 If you have done market research on customer or target market perceptions and demographics, this step is at least partially done.
-It’s also a good idea to read industry publications, which frequently highlight social factors that impact the industry as a whole.
+It’s also a good idea to read industry publications, which frequently highlight social factors that affect the industry as a whole.
 Talk to your customer service and sales staff to get feedback from customers on why they buy and why they return or cancel.
 If you have a local business, periodically conduct an area market analysis to understand your potential customers.

-FYI: The Pew Research Center is a useful (and free) source of social and demographic trend research.
+Key takeaway: The Pew Research Center is a useful (and free) source of social and demographic trend research.

 4. Identify the technological factors.

-- New programming languages and methods that will make your product or service faster, more accurate, or more detailed
+- New programming languages and methods that will make your product or service faster, more accurate or more detailed

 - New apps that deliver your products or services in different ways